jasonnnnli/barcode-reader-docs/programming/features/use-format-specific-configuration.md

 ## MinQuietZoneWidth

+  Specifies the minimum width of the barcode quiet zone.

+  > Quiet zone is the blank margin on both sides of the barcode that tells the barcode scanner where the barcode symbol starts and stops.

 There should be enough white space on both sides of the standard barcode as a quiet area.
 But in reality, there may not be enough white space.
 In this case, we can use the  `MinQuietZoneWidth` to set the minimum quiet area size, in ModuleSize, with a default value of 4.